 Ethical aspects

 The Tiki culture we talk about here is purely an American invention.
-And the question if this whole modern Tiki theme is appropriate gains more and more importance.
+And the question of whether this modern Tiki theme is appropriate gains more and more importance.

 Remember - Tiki, in its original meaning, refers to Māori gods and not to fancy drinks.
 And clearly, there are good reasons for the debate about where to draw the line between commodification and respect.